For showimes, click here.

 From there the idea expanded, and the result was a box office success that helped change the way musicals were envisioned going forward.

 “It’s not just about kids wanting to put on a show,” said director Alan Parker.
 “It’s actually about the darker side of what celebrity means – or the desperation to be famous.”

-According to director Alan Parker, over 2 thousand teenagers auditioned for parts in the musical.
-The auditions also included some “eccentric” talents, which were incorporated into the film – even though the actually audition process for the High School of Performing Arts is much more structured.
+According to director Alan Parker, over two thousand teenagers auditioned for parts in the musical.
+The auditions also included some “eccentric” talents, which were incorporated into the film – even though the actual audition process for the High School of Performing Arts is much more structured.
 In the end, it wasn’t just about talent though.
 Parker said, “A lot of the kids were cast because their own personalities were very close to who the characters were.”

 2. The title changed.

 The original name of the film was Hot Lunch, a reference to one of the film’s songs.
 But when it was discovered that this name was also the name of an – ahem – “adult” movie, a change was necessary.
 “I didn’t come up with the title until about halfway through shooting the film,” said director Alan Parker.
 As a result, scripts simply had the word “Title” where the title should have been.